Skip to main content

 Check server time (public, no auth)

-Verify connectivity by calling the public server time endpoint.
-No authentication is required.Endpoint: GET https://whitebit.com/api/v4/public/time
+Verify connectivity by calling the public server time endpoint — no authentication needed.Endpoint: GET https://whitebit.com/api/v4/public/time (API Reference)

 Expected response: